leftthomas/EMANet/README.md

 2. The image sizes of `Multi-Scale Training` are (800, 832, 864, 896, 928, 960, 992, 1024) for `cityscapes` dataset;
 3. No `RandomCrop` used;
 4. Learning rate policy is `WarmupCosineLR`;
-5. The ImageNet pretrained backbones borrowed from `detectron2`, not the official repo.

 ### COCO
 <table>